 Why are my ski goggles fogging and how do I prevent this from happening?

-The basics of ski goggle fogging tell us that if the outside of the goggle is cold from the weather and the inside is warm from your face, fog will most likely form on the lens surfaces on the inside of your goggle.
-Prescription ski goggles will have 3 surfaces for the fog to form; the inside of the actual goggle lens, and each side of your prescription lenses.
+The basics of ski goggle fogging are pretty simple: If warm air hits a cold lens it is going to fog.
+Ski slopes are cold.
+Your face is warm.
+So the challenges here are obvious.
+Prescription ski goggles will have 3 surfaces where fogging can occur: The inside of the actual goggle lens, and each side of your prescription lenses.
 There are a few ways to keep fogging to a minimum.
 READ MORE

 Which lens color should I choose for my ski goggles?